search

 Watch out for the "gap" at the start of the week

-Please be aware that when holding positions over the weekend, there is a possibility of a significant "gap" opening at the start of the week.
-A "gap" refers to the price difference between the closing price on Saturday morning, when trading for the week ends, and the opening price on Monday morning.
+Please be aware that when holding a position over the weekend, there is a possibility of a significant "gap" opening at the start of the week.
+A "gap" refers to the price difference between the closing price on Saturday morning—when trading for the week ends—and the opening price on Monday morning.
 Although major foreign exchange markets are closed over the weekend, trading continues in some markets in the Middle East, so exchange rates fluctuate even on Saturdays and Sundays.Although the markets open over the weekend are small and trading volumes are low, if an unexpected event occurs over the weekend that affects the global economy, prices may move due to hedging transactions and other factors, potentially resulting in a large "gap" at the start of the week.

 週明けの窓 週明けの窓

-During Exness’s non-trading hours—such as weekends and global holidays like Christmas and the New Year—not only manual orders and settlements but also automated functions such as limit orders and settlements, as well as EA (automated trading) transactions, will be unavailable.
+During Exness’s non-trading hours—such as weekends, Christmas, and the New Year holidays—not only manual orders and settlements but also automated functions like limit orders and settlements, as well as EA (automated trading) transactions, will be unavailable.
 While sudden events such as conflicts or terrorist attacks may cause significant currency fluctuations outside of trading hours, stop-loss orders will not be executed.
 Therefore, please exercise extreme caution when holding positions over the weekend or during the Christmas and New Year holidays.

 Frequently Asked Questions (FAQ) About Exness Trading Hours